deadlydog/deadlydog.github.io/_posts/2023-08-17-How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 ## The results

-I kept experimenting with [my sample repo](https://github.com/deadlydog/PowerShell.Experiment.ClassInModule), and created a Dev Container to eliminate any anomalies that may be due to my local machine.
+I kept experimenting with [my sample repo](https://github.com/deadlydog/PowerShell.Experiment.ClassInModule), and created a Dev Container to try and eliminate any anomalies that may be due to my local machine.
 The tests are explained in more detail in the repo's ReadMe, and the results presented there as well.

+To ensure my local machine was not impacting the results, all results shown below are from running the tests in GitHub Actions.

-### Referencing the class/enum in the module
+### Referencing the PowerShell class/enum in the module

-The results of using the different methods to reference a class/enum in the module are as follows:
+The results of using the different methods to reference a PowerShell native class/enum in the script module are as follows:

 |                                              | Class/Enum can be used by module functions | Class/Enum type can be used outside of module |
 | -------------------------------------------- | ------------------------------------------ | --------------------------------------------- |